LeedanJohnson/ethics_hw/ch3_hw.md

 11) Describe cyberbullying in your own words.

+Bullying using the Internet or similar communication technologies.
+(Public forums, chat rooms, text messaging, etc.)

 12) What physiological reason has been given for the difficulty some people experience detaching themselves from their digital devices?

+The digital world brings an endless stream of 'new' things that stimulate the parts of the brain that release dopamine, and causes a real chemical addiction.

 13) What is the Enlightenment view regarding responsibility for addiction?

+Ultimately the responsibility lies with the individual.